Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Data Reduction

 After correcting for image alignment, we begin cataloging the data using the now properly-aligned individual frames.
 First, we begin by modeling the Point Spread Function (PSF).
 We utilize the \texttt{webbpsf} package, a model based on tracing the optical path of JWST and taking the fourier transform of the effective aperture.
 We make a grid of PSF models for each filter.
 We use the oversampled PSF with distortion corrections (OVERDIST), making a grid of models across the field.
 We use the OVERDIST PSF model as it adds less numerical noise or uncertainty.

-We then use \texttt{photutils} \citep{larry_bradley_2025} to perform PSF photometry on each frmae.
+We then use \texttt{photutils} \citep{larry_bradley_2025} to perform PSF photometry on each frame.
 We use the post-outlier correction \texttt{\_crf} files for our photometry, as they go through the 1/f noise correction step detailed in Section \ref{sec:destreak}.
-We calculate AB magnitudes by acquiring zero points from the SVO Filter Profile Service \citep{Rodrigo2024}, and we use these magnitudes throughout this paper.
+We calculate Vega magnitudes by acquiring zero points from the SVO Filter Profile Service \citep{Rodrigo2024}, and we then use these magnitudes throughout this paper.

 After cataloging each frame, we then combine each frame's catalog into a single catalog per filter.
 Finally, we combine each filter's catalog into one single catalog for the entire field, which ensures that stars detected in multiple filter catalogs are combined into a single row.
-We set the minimum offset to create a new row for a star to \SI{0.01}{\arcsec}, meaning that any stars below that separation are assumed to be the same star, as the angular resolution of JWST is $\sim$\SI{0.1}{\arcsec} with the pixelscale of the NIRCam detector being \SI{0.031}{\arcsec px^{-1}} for short wavelengths and \SI{0.063}{\arcsec px^{-1}} for long.
+We set the minimum offset to create a new row for a star to $0.01\arcsec$, meaning that any stars below that separation are assumed to be the same star, as the angular resolution of JWST is $\sim0.1\arcsec$ with the pixelscale of the NIRCam detector being $0.031\arcsec~\mathrm{px^{-1}}$ for short wavelengths and $0.063\arcsec~\mathrm{px^{-1}}$ for long.

 Diffraction spikes are often erroneously cataloged.
 To mitigate the inclusion of these false positive detections, we mask the catalog of stars to try and remove them.
 First, we include only stars with a quality factor $\texttt{qf < 0.4}$.
 The cataloging algorithm calculates magnitude errors, so next we select for stars with magnitude errors $\texttt{emag < 0.1}$.
 Then we remove stars that are detected in only one band, requiring a detection in at least two.
 Lastly, there is a population of bright, real stars that are categorically improperly fit.
 We remove these via a color and magnitude cut, masking out stars with [F405N] - [F410M] $< -0.3$, [F405N] $< 13.5$ excluding non-detections, [F187N]-[F182M]$<-0.3$, and [F187N]$<15$ excluding non-detections.
 The resulting final catalog is more accurate at the cost of completeness.